openaps/AndroidAPSdocs/docs/EN/Configuration/BG-Source.md

 ### Dexcom G6 & DIY systems

+See [Dexcom G6 page](../Configuration/Dexcom.md) for details on setting Dexcom G6 sensor and solutions for common difficulties with Dexcom G6.

 What’s clear is that using the G6 is perhaps a little more complex than it as first suggests.
 To use it safely, there are a few points to be aware of:

 * If you are using the native data with the calibration code in xDrip or Spike, the safest thing to do is not allow preemptive restarts of the sensor.